U.S. flag An official website of the United States government

 1. Disposal of Unused Medicines: What You Should Know

-The best way to safely dispose of most types of unused or expired medicines
+The best way to safely dispose of most types* of unused or expired medicine

-Medicine take back options are the best way to safely dispose of unused or expired prescription and nonprescription (for example, over the counter) medicines.
+Medicine take-back options are the best ways to safely dispose of unused or expired prescription and nonprescription (for example, over-the-counter) medicines.

 Drug drop off box with term "Safe Mediation Disposal" printed on it

-The U.S. Drug Enforcement Administration (DEA) periodically hosts National Prescription Drug Take Back events.
-During these Drug Take Back Days, temporary drug collection sites are set up in communities nationwide for safe disposal of prescription drugs.
+The U.S. Drug Enforcement Administration (DEA) periodically hosts National Prescription Drug Take-back events.
+During these Drug Take-Back Days, temporary drug take-back locations are set up in communities nationwide for safe disposal of prescription drugs.

 Back to Top